On the way to distribute educational telescopes in Govi-Altai province of Mongolia, 2015.

 Click here to see the university news coverage.

 Relic from the 26-gpu cluster.
-Now a small piece of it became the ftp-server.
+Now a small segment is turned into a ftp-server.

 I've discovered bitcoin in mid 2012, and fell in a deep love since then.
 For some time I used to do heavy amount of mining, until I couldn't bare the heat and electricity bills.
 At one point I was mining with 26 GPUs!
-In 2013-14 I have tried to start a bitcoin club at UCSC, and even tried to install a bitcoin ATM machine on campus; unfortunately the reception was less than welcome.
+In 2013 I founded the UCSC crypto club which eventually merged with the Santa Cruz Bitcoin meetup.
+Also I've tried to install a bitcoin ATM machine on campus, unfortunately the reception was less than welcome.
 Nowadays when I get time, I play around with biometric sensors on the Arduino platform, in hope of incorporating them into a hardware wallet.

 I have little doubt that in my lifetime we will witness blockchain-like decentralized technologies taking over all aspects of our lives - not just in finance and economy, but in politics and probably in science as well.